 Tuanz CEO Paul Brislen says Commerce Commission regulation artificially inflates the VDSL price.
 He says that’s one reason the copper-based broadband technology isn’t more widely used.

 He has a point.

 VDSL squeezes higher broadband speeds from cable networks than ADSL2+.
-That’s the main technology Chorus delivers to most of New Zealand through its roadside cabinet network.
+That’s the main technology Chorus uses to deliver broadband to most of New Zealand through its roadside cabinet network.

 Good for small business users